rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

         scene.add(shared.player, ground, wrap(platforms), *pillars)

-Now that you have a level built, you may notice that you are currently able to fall off the world.
-This is because nothing is stopping you from doing so.
-Let's fix this by adding a clear hitbox on either side of the play area.
+Now that you have a level built, you may notice that you are currently able to walk or jump out of the frame of the window.
+Let's fix this by adding an invisible hitbox on either side of the play area.

 .. literalinclude:: step4_shared.py
     :caption: shared.py